WHY YOU SHOULDN’T FEAR HECS - PART 1

 What does this mean in practice?

-A student commencing an undergraduate course in 2014 such as Bachelor of Commerce at Sydney University would need to complete 144 credits (24 units) over three years to earn their degree.
-A full fee student would pay $3 750 per unit, whilst an overseas student would pay $4 250.
-Allowing for a bit of inflation over the three year period the course would cost a full fee paying student $110 000.
+A student commencing an undergraduate course in 2019 such as Bachelor of Commerce at Sydney University would need to complete 144 credits (24 units) over three years to earn their degree.

 A student may either pay this at the time (usually March and August of each year) or choose to pay it through the income tax system later.
-Paying upfront attracts a 10% discount.
+Paying upfront no longer attracts a discount.

 Vince Scully | LifeSherpa